IBM-EPBL/IBM-Project-52622-1661014579/README.md

 ## End Results

 XGBoost Classifier has highest model performance of 90.2%.
-So the model is saved to the file XGBoostClassifier.pickle.dat
+So the model is saved to the file XGBoostClassifier.pickle.dat and is used as our primary prediction model by deploying it in IBM WATSON STUDIO

 ## Demo Video: